The Internet Can't Get Over This Part Of That

-A lot happened in the season 2 premiere of Riverdale last night, but there's one scene fans can't get over.
+A lot happened in the season 2 premiere of Riverdale, but there's one scene fans can't get over.
 It was less than a minute long, but Archie and Veronica's shower sex scene has the internet shook.

 Archie (K.J.
 Apa) was showering to get his father's blood off of him, but if Riverdale's first season taught us anything, it's that nothing can stop teen horniness from playing out.
 Remember when Kevin (Casey Cott) suggested going to Sweetwater River with Joaquin (Rob Raco) after Jason's (Trevor Stines) body was found there?
 That's commitment!